CooperHayes/ESP-32-Humidity-Controlled-Fan/README.md

 2. The ESP32 reads the sensor value.
 3. If humidity exceeds the configured threshold:
    * Fan turns ON.
-4. If humidity drops below the threshold:
+4. If humidity does not exceed the threshold:
    * Fan turns OFF.
 5. The cycle repeats continuously.